shivanya-chandra/pcllab.github.io/docs/handbook/web-experiments/mturk.md

 <mark>**NOTE: This section might be its own page**</mark><br>
 <mark>**TODO: There seem to be two methods: copying an old HIT, and creating a new one from scratch.
 Need to distinguish.**</mark>

-This section describes general procedures for setting up a new experiment on M-Turk with [TurkPrime](https://www.turkprime.com).
+This section describes general procedures for setting up a new experiment on M-Turk with [TurkPrime](https://www.turkprime.com){target="_blank" rel="noreferrer"}.
 Log in to TurkPrime with the lab's email account.
 On the menu bar, click "Create a Study", then "MTurk Toolkit", <mark>IS THIS OUTDATED? then "Run a study on your own MTurk account"</mark>.
 This will take you to the MTurk Toolkit, a form with 9 pages for entering the details of your HIT.

 ### Creating a New Experiment from Scratch